sakshirwt01/Loan_Customer_Insights_Dashboard.pbix-/README.md

 3. Explore interactive visuals and filters

 💡 Learnings

-Developed interactive dashboards using Excel
-Improved data visualization and analytical skills Learned how to present business insights effectively
+Developed interactive dashboards using PowerBi Improved data visualization and analytical skills Learned how to present business insights effectively